 Alicia smiled at Matt, then continued.
 ‘When Matt’s Mom passed away four years back,’ she placed a reassuring hand on Matt’s forearm.
 Her mouth straightened.
 'His Dad lost interest in vacationing at this luxurious holiday home.
 It was no longer the same without his wife of forty years.

 ‘Apart from some occasional summer rentals, this magnificent home sat vacant for most of the year.
 When we decided to move from New York to the West Coast, Matt’s Dad insisted we move into this house.
-He said it will give us somewhere to live, it was close to San Diego where we both work, and with us living here, it will prevent the house becoming a vacant property overrun by rodents, insects or squatters.’
+He said it would give us somewhere to live, it was close to San Diego where we both worked, and with us living here, it would prevent the house becoming a vacant property overrun by rodents, insects or squatters.’

 Matt took a sip of beer.
 ‘Anything else you want to know about us…Jason?’
 Matt took another sip.
 ‘Our bank accounts…?’

 ‘I’m sorry, Matt.
 I’ve offended you,’ Jason said.
 ‘I didn’t mean to upset you.
 I was only admiring your beautiful home,’ he said.

 He lifted his chin to Jason in response.
 And my beautiful wife, you snake…

 As the night progressed Matt struggled to gain any real usable insight into who Jason really was, what he liked – apart from other men’s wives - and what he did in his spare time.